-The C clefs are transposed to the G clef and modern Tenor clef, the F clef on the third line to the Bass clef.
+The C clefs are transposed to the G clef and modern Tenor clef.

 Instead of marking the "ligaturæ" with the usual square brackets, I tried to keep their original shape, as far as possible in the score alignment, to make them more visible.
 To represent the notes' values I used the following rules (simplifying the old ones):